thegworld/gtx-browser/docs/patterns/bool-init.md

 # The Bool Init Pattern

 The `bool Init()` pattern allows a class to have initialization behavior which can fail.
-Since Chromium C++ doesn't allow exceptions, ordinarily constructors aren't allowed to fail except by crashing the entire program.
+Since GTx Browser C++ doesn't allow exceptions, ordinarily constructors aren't allowed to fail except by crashing the entire program.

 In practice, this pattern looks like this: